Highlights of the DNP Primary Care Track

 Share Your Scholarly Excellence

-You will have access to primary care practice leaders and have opportunities to identify areas requiring change in primary care.
-Your scholarly project experience includes podium presentation and manuscript writing.
+Work with primary care practice leaders to identify areas for improvement in primary care.
+Your scholarly project includes opportunities for podium presentations and manuscript development.

-We foster hands-on learning, immediate coaching, community building, and lasting professional support.
-Our faculty experts provide tailored mentorship with diverse, real-world experiences.
+Engage in hands-on learning, real-time coaching, a tight-knit community, and ongoing professional support.
+Our expert faculty provide personalized mentorship grounded in diverse, real-world experience.

 Additional Learning Opportunities